+A SISO BRP TXSS is a BRP TXSS in which EDMG BRP-TX packets used in the procedure are transmitted using a single transmit chain (SISO transmission).
+A MIMO BRP TXSS is a BRP TXSS in which EDMG BRP-TX packets used in the procedure are transmitted using multiple transmit chains (MIMO transmission).

+10.38.9.5.2.1 SISO BRP TXSS configuration

-All fields except for the TRN field of EDMG BRP-TX packets used in BRP TXSS shall be transmitted with the same DMG antenna and antenna configuration used in the transmission of the BRP frame that started the BRP TXSS procedure.
-The TRN field of EDMG BRP-TX packets used in BRP TXSS may be transmitted with a different DMG antenna than the one used in the transmission of the remaining fields of the same EDMG BRP-TX packet.
+All fields except for the TRN field of EDMG BRP-TX packets used in SISO BRP TXSS shall be transmitted with the same DMG antenna and antenna configuration used in the transmission of the BRP frame that started the procedure.
+The TRN field of EDMG BRP-TX packets used in SISO BRP TXSS may be transmitted with a different DMG antenna than the one used in the transmission of the remaining fields of the same EDMG BRP-TX packet.

-All fields of EDMG BRP-TX packets used in BRP TXSS except for the TRN field shall be received with the same DMG antenna and antenna configuration used in the reception of the BRP frame that started the BRP TXSS procedure.
-The TRN field of EDMG BRP-TX packets used in BRP TXSS may be received with a DMG antenna that is not the same one used in the reception of the remaining fields of the same EDMG BRP-TX packet.
-The TRN field of EDMG BRP-TX packets used in BRP TXSS may be received with either a quasi-omni receive pattern or a directional antenna pattern.
+All fields of EDMG BRP-TX packets used in SISO BRP TXSS except for the TRN field shall be received with the same DMG antenna and antenna configuration used in the reception of the BRP frame that started the procedure.
+The TRN field of EDMG BRP-TX packets used in SISO BRP TXSS may be received with a DMG antenna that is not the same one used in the reception of the remaining fields of the same EDMG BRP-TX packet.

-If the TXSS-REQ-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS is equal to 0, then:
+If the TXSS-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the SISO BRP TXSS is equal to 0, then:

-The total number of AWV combinations trained shall be equal to the sum of all sectors employed on all DMG antennas of the initiator multiplied by the number of DMG antennas of the responder.
+The total number of AWV combinations used in the transmit training shall be equal to the sum of all AWV configurations employed on all DMG antennas of the transmitter, and is equal to the value of the TXSS-SECTORS subfield within the EDMG BRP Request element that initiated the BRP TXSS.
+The process is repeated for each DMG antenna of the responder.

-The responder shall use a quasi-omni pattern when receiving the training field of EDMG BRP-TX packets used in the procedure.
+The TRN-Unit RX Pattern field in the EDMG-Header-A of EDMG BRP-TX packets used in the procedure shall be set to 1.

-The TXSS-REQ-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS may be set to 1 only if:
+The TXSS-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the SISO BRP TXSS may be set to 1 only if:

-The Antenna Pattern Reciprocity subfield in the DMG STA Capability Information field of the responder and the Antenna Pattern Reciprocity subfield in the DMG STA Capability Information field of the initiator are both equal to 1
+The Antenna Pattern Reciprocity subfield in the DMG STA Capability Information field of the responder and the Antenna Pattern Reciprocity subfield in the DMG STA Capability Information field of the initiator are both equal to 1.The TXSS-RESPONDER subfield in the EDMG BRP Request element of the BRP frame that initiates the BRP TXSS is equal to 0.

 The last BRP TXSS performed between the BRP frame transmitter (that is, the initiator in the current BRP TXSS) and the BRP frame receiver (that is, the responder in the current BRP TXSS) was performed with the BRP frame transmitter in the role of responder and the BRP frame receiver in the role of initiator.

-If the TXSS-REQ-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS is equal to 1, then:
+If the TXSS-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the SISO BRP TXSS is equal to 1, then: